ssl/ezXSS/readme.md

 * New way of searching
 * Delete screenshot image if report is deleted
 * Page alerts or Google Chrome alerts on new report
+* A lot of small features added, updated or deleted.
+* A new favicon

 Adding in a future version:
 * Page grabbing (& on regex)